Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </article>

  <article class="section-content">
-<h2 id="type9">Enneagram Type 9 - The Peacemaker: Harmonious Communication for Unity</h2>
+## Enneagram Type 9 - The Peacemaker: Harmonious Communication for Unity

 <p>Nines value harmony, peace, and cooperation.
 They are easygoing, agreeable, and diplomatic.</p>